microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Turn on background.](media/Background-Dark.png)

 All other visuals of the report can be created by following a similar process.
-By following the same process for the ‘milling canning’ dataset we can create the following real-time reports
+By following the same process for the 'milling canning' Dataset we can create the following real-time reports
 - Milling Canning report
 - Maintenance and Cost Analytics
 - Miami Racing Cars

-Once these real-time reports are ready we can pin them to the dashboard (by following the procedure explained in [Task 5](#task-5-power-bi-reports-and-dashboard-creation)) to finally achieve the following look and feel.
+Once these real-time reports are ready we can pin them to the dashboard (by following the procedure explained in [Task 5](#task-5-power-bi-dashboard-creation)) to finally achieve the following look and feel.

 ![Real-time Reports.](media/report_visuals.png)